upbound/docs/content/xp-arch-framework/building-apis/building-apis-compositions.md

           toFieldPath: spec.forProvider.url
 ```

-In order for this example to work, we have to first define this status property (status.eks.oidc) for this composite resource, which must be done in the XRD.
+In order for this example to work, the status property (status.eks.oidc) must be defined for this composite resource, which must be done in the XRD.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v1